Continual Robot Skill and Task Learning via Dialogue: Details of the Human-Subjects Study

 We describe the detailed procedure for the study as follows.

 \textbf{Interaction Phase.} Participants first filled out the consent form and a pre-study survey.
 Then, we handed out a general introduction of the experiment.
 The participants were then asked to read the instructions for the interaction phase, and watch a demonstration video.
 The demonstration video introduces how the robot agent requests for different types of help differently, and how to answer different requests from the robot agent.
-We use a completely different domain(Opening a washing-machine) as example in the demonstration video.
+We use a completely different domain(Placing a block in the box) as example in the demonstration video.
 The instruction introduces domain relevant information, such as the configuration of the robot's workspace, the sandwich to make, and the steps to make the sandwich.
-The anonymized instructions and the video can be found on the associated webpage.
-Then, the participants interacted with the three agents, the dumb agent, the doing agent, and the learning agent, in a random order.
-The dumb agent never interacts with the users except for getting the initial instruction set from the user.
-The doing agent always asks the human users for help when it encounters any task that it is uncertain with.
-The learning agent interacts with the human users by asking task-relevant questions, asking for human demonstration, and asking for robot demonstrations.
-The details of how the learning agent behaves when encountered an unknown task can be found in Appendix~\ref{app:implementation}.
+The participants then watch another demonstration video that introduces how to use the email writing interface.
+The anonymized instructions and videos can be found in the supplementary material, and Fig.~\ref{fig:interface} shows our email writing interface.
+Then, the participants interacted with the three agents, the inarticulate agent, the inverse semantics agent, and the COLADA agent, in a random order.
+The inarticulate agent never interacts with the users except for getting the initial instruction set from the user.
+The inverse semantics agent always asks the human users for help when it encounters any task that it is uncertain with.
+The COLADA agent interacts with the human users by asking task-relevant question, asking for human help, and asking for robot demonstrations.
+The users then work on the distraction email writing tasks while these robot agents make the sandwich, and provide the required help from the agent when needed.
 After interacting with each system, the participants were asked to fill-out a post-survey, including questions from NASA-TLX~\cite{tlx}, SUS~\cite{sus}, and $4$ sub-scales from the GodSpeed Questionnaire Series~\cite{godspeed}(Likability, Animacy, Natural, Perceived Intelligence).
-After the participants finished the interaction phase, we fine-tuned the ACT-LoRA policy and the TAIL policy with the robot demonstrations collected from the users.
+After the participants finished the interaction phase, we fine-tuned the ACT-LoRA policy the robot demonstrations collected from the users for COLADA.